DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Regarding claim 47, Pervan teaches that the intermediate layer is softer and more elastic than the secondary substrate layer (Column 18, Lines 47-54) but is silent about it being 10 units lower in Shore A hardness or 10.0% lower in elastic modulus.
-However, it would have been an obvious matter of design choice to specify the 10 units lower Shore A hardness or the 10.0% lower elastic modulus since the Applicant has not disclosed that such a specification solves any stated problem or is of any particular purpose and it appears that the “lower” intermediate layer of Pervan would perform equally well.
+Regarding claim 47, Baert teaches a panel with an intermediate layer but is silent about it being 10 units lower in Shore A hardness or 10.0% lower in elastic modulus than the secondary substrate layer.
+However, it would have been an obvious matter of design choice to specify the 10 units lower Shore A hardness or the 10.0% lower elastic modulus since the Applicant has not disclosed that such a specification solves any stated problem or is of any particular purpose and it appears that the arrangement of Baert would perform equally well.

 Conclusion